iluwatar/java-design-patterns/lazy-loading/README.md

 ## Intent of Lazy Loading Design Pattern

-The Lazy Loading pattern defers object initialization until the object is actually needed, minimizing memory usage and reducing startup times.
+The Lazy Loading design pattern in Java defers object initialization until the object is actually needed, minimizing memory usage and reducing startup times.
+This technique is crucial for optimizing Java application performance.

 ## Detailed Explanation of Lazy Loading Pattern with Real-World Examples

 Real-world example

-> A real-world analogy for Lazy Loading is using lights in a smart home.
+> A real-world analogy for the Lazy Loading pattern in Java is using lights in a smart home.
 Instead of switching all lights on at once when someone enters the house, motion sensors detect and turn on lights only in rooms being used.
-This approach conserves electricity by activating lights only when and where they're needed, similar to how Lazy Loading delays the initialization of objects until they're actually required.
+This mirrors how Java developers can optimize performance by delaying object creation.

 In plain words